Skip to content

 Document TypeRecommended PipelineReason

-Scanned/image-heavy PDFsDocling VLM (Granite-Docling)3.4x better content extraction than OCR on scanned pages
+Scanned/image-heavy PDFsDocling VLM (Granite-Docling)Superior content extraction on scanned pages

-Text-native PDFs and formsStandard Docling OCR5x more content on structured forms, 25x faster
+Text-native PDFs and formsStandard Docling OCRFaster processing with good results on structured forms

 Office documentsMarkItDownNative format conversion, no GPU needed